Co-Founder & Chair, Board of Directors

-Richard Brookshire is the Co-Founder and Executive Director of the Black Veterans Project.
+Richard Brookshire is the Co-Founder and Board Chair of the Black Veterans Project.
 As a storyteller, Richard leverages a background in integrated marketing, digital advocacy, and documentary filmmaking to deliver strategic and dynamic social-impact campaigns.
 His portfolio to date spans issues relating to racial and economic justice, workforce development, diversity and inclusion, and military and veteran affairs.
 Richard received an M.P.A. in urban policy with a specialization in media and advocacy from Columbia University SIPA, a B.A. in political science (magna cum laude) from Fordham University and is a former infantry Combat Medic and U.S. Army veteran of the War in Afghanistan.
 His work has been highlighted by the New York Times, USA Today, Reuters, the Washington Post, BBC, CNN, theRoot and others.

 Chief Strategist | Operating Officer